 "Anasys engineered” for Ease of Use, productivity and reliability

 New nanoIR2-FS with FASTspectra™ technology

 The nanoIR2-FS is the latest generation nanoscale IR spectroscopy, chemical imaging, and property mapping system for both materials and life science applications.
-The system provides spectroscopic capabilities that provide excellent correlation to FTIR transmission spectra on a wide range of material types, enabling nanoscale FTIR measurement.

 The system also provides IR-based chemical imaging to provide mapping of chemical variations of the feature of interest.
 Unique Point Spectroscopy capabilities provide both spectroscopy and chemical imaging with a single source.

 Spectral assignments: S = O sym. stretch:1152,1295, CSO2C asym. stretch: 1320, C-O asym. stretch: 1000-1240, Benzene ring stretch: 1485, 1578, Carbonyl: 1731

 10nm chemical imaging spatial resolution with Tapping AFM-IR